-"When they shall say, Peace and safety, then sudden destruction cometh upon them."
+" When they shall say, Peace and safety, then sudden destruction cometh upon them."

-WHEN mirth is full and free,

-Some sudden gloom shall be;

-When haughty power mounts high,

-The Watcher's axe is nigh.

-All growth has bound ; when greatest found, It hastes to die.
+WHEN mirth is full and free, Some sudden gloom shall be; When haughty power mounts high, The watcher's axe is nigh: All growth has bound; when greatest found, It hastes to die.

-When the rich town, that long Has lain its huts among, Rears its new structures vast, And vaunts,-it shall not last!
+When the rich town, that long Has lain its huts among, Builds court and palace vast, And vaupts,-it shall not last !
 Bright tints that shine are but a sign Of summer past.

 And when thine eye surveys, With fond adoring gaze, And yearning heart, thy friend,- Love to its grave doth tend.
 All gifts below, save Truth, but grow Towards an end.
 Judgment.